And that thou less may wonder at my word,

 September is the time when grape harvesting begins: farmers - with friends and relatives helping out with the work - crowd the typical Tuscan vineyards for harvesting those grapes that will be turned into delicious wine.
 If you're interested in trying out such an experience, check on the Wine Tourism Movement website those farms and wine cellars taking part in the event organized specifically for this occasion and called "Cantine Aperte in Vendemmia" (Open wine cellars at harvest time).
 Since it is an event taking place all over the national territory, dates will be changing according to when the grapes are ready for the "vendemmia".

 You will find a wide range of planned events: concerts, theatre shows, conferences, guided excursions through vineyards and much more, surrounded by a natural context of rare beauty.
-On November 11-12 - for the Saint Martin's day - visitors and experts will have the chance to taste the result of the September grape harvesting during "Cantine Aperte a San Martino" (Cantine Aperte for San Martino).
+On the weekend around November 11 - Saint Martin's day - visitors and experts will have the chance to taste the result of the September grape harvesting during "Cantine Aperte a San Martino" (check the dates on the official website Cantine Aperte for San Martino).
 Finally, the last date with the Wine Tourism Movement will bring a dreamy atmosphere and the magic of Christmas inside the wine cellars: cheering in front of wooden barrels inside of the traditional Christmas tree will be a one-of-a-kind experience (Cantine Aperte for Christmas).

 Extra virgin olive oil